 The Business Case

-The independent business case for the National Aboriginal Art Gallery in Mparntwe (Alice Springs) indicates the project will bring an additional 53,000 visitors each year, deliver up to $64 million into the economy and generate up to 245 local jobs, according to an independent business case into the project released today.
+The independent business case for the National Aboriginal Art Gallery in Mparntwe (Alice Springs) indicates the project will bring an additional 53,000 visitors each year, deliver up to $64 million into the economy annually and generate up to 245 local jobs.

-Prepared by Ernst and Young (EY), the business case is based on the development of a CBD-based national institution and finds that it will deliver significant social, cultural and economic benefit to Alice Springs and surrounding region.
-It was commissioned by the NT Government in September 2018.
+Prepared by Ernst & Young (EY), the business case is based on the development of a CBD-based national institution and finds that it will deliver significant social, cultural and economic benefit to Alice Springs and surrounding region.
+It was commissioned by the Northern Territory Government in September 2018.

-The NT Government has committed an initial $50 million to the Gallery project as part of its $100 million investment in a nationally significant Arts Trail throughout the Territory to support and grow the arts and cultural industry, and provide new and enhanced attractions for national and international visitors.
+The Northern Territory Government has committed an initial $50 million to the Gallery project as part of its $100 million investment in a nationally significant Arts Trail throughout the Territory to support and grow the arts and cultural industry, and provide new and enhanced attractions for national and international visitors.